 Also, keep in mind that alcohol may increase some side effects with Verzenio, such as:

 - dehydration (low level of fluid in your body)

 You should not take Verzenio if you’re pregnant or planning to become pregnant.
 You should also avoid taking this drug if you’re breastfeeding.
 There isn’t any information available on taking Verzenio during pregnancy or while breastfeeding.

 If you have questions about the risks and benefits of using Verzenio during pregnancy or while breastfeeding, talk with your doctor.

 Costs of prescription drugs can vary depending on many factors.
-These factors include what your insurance plan covers and which pharmacy you use.
+These factors include what your insurance plan covers and where you pick up your medication.
 You can refer to this article for more information about the cost of Verzenio treatment.

-If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
+If you have questions about how to pay for your prescription or are wondering about available coupons, talk with your doctor or pharmacist.
 You can also visit the Verzenio manufacturer’s website to see if they have support options.